 Our client also had two witnesses who Greg Hill contacted by telephone.
 Each witness reported in writing, under oath in a signed declaration, that the bouncers were extremely aggressive and our client was attacked after telling the bouncers to please just let him leave the bar.

-Without All the Details, What Happened?: Hermosa Beach, drunk client allegedly fights bouncers, case resolved for misdemeanor disturbing the peace (Penal Code § 415) with only a $200 fine and payment of the Hermosa Beach booking fee.
+Without All the Details, What Happened?
+Hermosa Beach, drunk client allegedly fights bouncers, case resolved for misdemeanor disturbing the peace (Penal Code § 415) with only a $200 fine and payment of the Hermosa Beach booking fee.

-At the arraignment, we saw that the he Hermosa Beach City Prosecutor did charge our client with only a violation of Penal Code § 647(f), public intoxication, much to our relief.
+At the arraignment, we saw that the Hermosa Beach City Prosecutor did charge our client with only a violation of Penal Code § 647(f), public intoxication, much to our relief.
 The alcohol issue was a big factor in the case and the prosecutor initially sought 104 Alcoholics Anonymous (AA) meetings by our client, as well as 20 anger management classes, a $500 fine plus penalties and assessments, 20 days of Cal-Trans, the $340 Hermosa Beach booking fee, a stay away order from the Pier Plaza area for three years and 36 months of informal, or summary, probation.
 Alternatively, our client could serve 120 days in county jail.

 Our client was shocked by the severity of the first offer.
 Over the next eight months, Greg Hill gradually negotiated a better and better offer, first bringing in the signed witness statements of the two witnesses.